fienvh/uit-documentatie/content/json-ld/latest/events/event-image.md

 ### HTTP PUT

-Add an image to an offer
+* Add an image to an offer

+No body required.
+If body is absent, the original description and copyrightHolder of the mediaObject will be used

-Update description and/or copyright information for a specifi image linked to a specific offer
+* Update description and/or copyright information for a specifi image linked to a specific offer

 | Property	| Type | Description |
 |--|--|--|